Deadly Coronavirus Might Have Originated In A Chinese Government Laboratory

 “The WHCDC was also adjacent to the Union Hospital… where the first group of doctors were infected during this epidemic.
 It is plausible that the virus leaked around and some of them contaminated the initial patients in this epidemic, though solid proofs are needed in future study,” it continued.

-Scientists behind the paper also pointed to the presence of ticks in the lab as a possible method for the virus to have originally spread from animal to human, in addition to the testimony from the Wuhan population suggested that bats were rarely consumed as food.
+Scientists behind the paper also pointed to the presence of ticks in the lab as a possible method for the virus to have originally spread from animal to human, in addition to the testimony from the Wuhan population suggesting that bats were rarely consumed as food.

-However, though the new paper offers insight into the source of the epidemic, it does little to offer solutions as the virus rages on.
+However, though the new paper offers insight into the possible source of the epidemic, it does little to provide solutions as the virus rages on.
 As reported by The Inquisitr, the CDC warned that the disease will likely remain an “issue for the rest of the year,” as the death toll and number of infected patients continue to rise.